 Visas & Travel

-If you are a J-1 student, you have been admitted for "Duration of Status" which means that you may stay in the U. S. as long as you are a regularly registered, full-time student.
+If you are an F-1 or J-1 student, you have been admitted for "Duration of Status" which means that you may stay in the U. S. as long as you are a regularly registered, full-time student.
 Different visas have different advantages and restrictions.
 Check with the International Student Center for information regarding your visa.

 If you have an F-1 or J-1 visa, you will need to present the following documents at the U.S. port of entry:

 - Valid Passport

 - Valid F-1 or J-1Visa (except for passport holders from Canada)

 - Valid form I-20 or DS-2019 with signature less than one year old on page 2

 - Proof of I-901 (SEVIS) fee payment (optional)

 For other kinds of visas, other documentation may be needed.
 Permanent residents, for example, need to show their Legal Permanent Resident (LPR) card in addition to the passport.

 If students have issues entering the U.S. more than once, they may submit a request to DHS TRIP